miker704/Strife/patches.md

 ## Known issues currently present and being worked on

-- A fellow Contributor noted that email format veritification missed a problem with periods (and provided a fix this will be merged soon as it was provided near patch v3.0).
+- A fellow Contributor noted that email format verification missed a problem with escaping periods.
+Resulting in email addresses being incorrectly validated. (provided a fix this will be merged soon as it was provided near patch v3.0).
+Credit goes to cpoppe1 who graciously pointed this out and provided the proper regex format to address the vulnerbility.

 ## PATCH NOTES v3.00 - 2/24/2023 - 4/17/2023